 Each of the company’s four legacy ERP solutions had its own unique strengths and weaknesses.
-The Navision products, which eventually became Dynamics NAV and Dynamics AX, clearly had some strong advantages, especially in regard to global coverage and (especially in the case of AX) suitability to larger, more complex enterprises.
+The Microsoft Business Solutions ERPs, otherwise known as Microsoft Dynamics NAV and Microsoft Dynamics AX, clearly had some strong advantages, especially in regard to global coverage and (especially in the case of AX) suitability to larger, more complex enterprises.

-Maintaining extensions written using C/SIDE (the Dynamics NAV development environment) and C/AL (its associated programming language) became a resource-consuming exercise for NAV partners and many of the customers whom they served.
-This is not to say that partners did not also benefit from the additional billable hours associated with code maintenance work or upgrades
+Maintaining customizations written using C/SIDE (the Microsoft Dynamics NAV development environment) and C/AL (its associated programming language) became a resource-consuming exercise for NAV partners and many of the customers whom they served.
+This is not to say that partners did not also benefit from the additional billable hours associated with code maintenance work or upgrades.

 The End of C/SIDE